Is Silver in Short Supply? Silver Demand vs. Supply

-Because the majority of silver production comes from secondary capture at mines looking for gold, lead, copper, and other metals, silver mining production will also likely fall as industrial demand for those other metals decreases.
+Since the majority of silver production comes from secondary capture at mines looking for gold, lead, copper, and other metals, silver mining production is likely to fall as industrial demand for those other metals decreases.
 As economies across the world slow and fall into recession, decreased demand for mined metals will impact production of silver as well as base metals.

 The Future of Silver Recycling

 Because recycling of electronics plays a large role in silver recycling, and because people are likely to hold onto their electronics longer during periods of recession rather than replace older electronics, we can expect production of silver from recycling to decrease as well.
 While this might not have as much of an impact as a drop in silver mining will, it nonetheless will impact silver markets.

 Now that we’ve covered the possible impacts to the silver supply, what about silver demand?
 Will falling industrial demand hurt silver, or will the increased number of people wanting to invest in silver make up for it?

 Industrial demand for silver is expected to fall about 7% in 2020, a consequence of slowing economies around the world.
 Demand for silver in photovoltaic cells is only expected to fall about 3%.
 Given the strong and continuing demand for green energy, the solar industry should continue to provide a bright spot for industrial silver demand in the future.